Tyab1987/charters/README.md

 This mod makes no sense.
 I don't promise it will ever make sense.
 Below I ramble lenghtly what I'd have to add in order for it to make sense.
 These are more than anything personal notes and not an interesting read.

--More tiles to the Caspian Sea
-The current, singular tile is too big!

 -Navigable rivers
 I've seen this feature in a lot of mods and I'm in love with it!